Baby Hares

 Capturing the Animal

-Call Turtle Pond for advice before capturing a baby hare.
+Call a licensed rehabilitator for advice before touching or capturing a baby hare.

 Temporary Care

-• If there is a baby hare in your backyard and you are concerned, you may wish to cover it with a large, well ventilated container (like a laundry basket) temporarily to ensure it is safe from your activities.
+• If there is a healthy baby hare in your backyard and you are concerned, you may wish to cover it with a large, well ventilated container (like a laundry basket) temporarily to ensure it is safe from your activities (i.e., mowing the grass).
 You must remove the container by the evening for the return of its mother.
 Do not handle the animal, avoid human scents, and do not bring them into your house.

-• Keep the animal in a dark, warm, quiet place.
+• For injured baby hares, keep the animal in a dark, warm, quiet place.
 Avoid food and water until instructed by a rehabilitator.
-Transport it to the center as soon as possible.
+Transport it to the centre as soon as possible.
+Seek rehabilitator’s advice as soon as possible.
+DO NOT attempt to feed or give it fluids.

 Transportation

-Drive carefully, keep the vehicle cool, and ensure the animal is secure.
+Drive carefully, keep the vehicle cool, and ensure the animal is contained.

 If you cannot drive, contact Turtle Pond Wildlife Centre for assistance.